LiveChart/sharp-vibrant/README.md

 - `node-vibrant` provides asynchronous API since most node.js image processing library is asynchronous.
 And the original `vibrant.js` workflow is asynchronous any way (though you will have to handle the image loading yourself, while `node-vibrant` does it for you).
 - `node-vibrant` uses one single `opts` object to hold all options for future expansions.
 And it feels more node.js-like.
 - `node-vibrant` uses method call to initiate image processing instead of constructor so that developers can use it with `Promise`.

-### Result Consistency
-The results is consistent within each user's browser instance regardelss of visible region or display size of the image, unlike the original `vibrant.js` implementation.

-However, due to the very nature of HTML5 canvas element, image rendering is platform/machine-dependent.
-Thus the resulting swatches in browser environment varies and may not be the same as in node.js nor in another machine.
-See [Canvas Fingerprinting](https://en.wikipedia.org/wiki/Canvas_fingerprinting).

-The test specs use CIE delta E 1994 color difference to measure inconsistencies across platforms.
-It compares the generated color on node.js, Chrome, Firefox and IE11.
-At `quality` == 1 (no downsampling) and no filters, the results are rather consistent.
-Color diffs between browsers are mostly not perceptible by human eyes.
-Downsampling _will_ cause perceptible inconsistent results across browsers due to differences in canvas implementations.